-The VMFSUFIN EXEC installs service from RSU service envelope files, COR service envelope files, RSU service tapes, or COR service tapes.
-If you use service envelope files, you can install RSU and COR service with one invocation of VMFSUFIN.
+The VMFSUFIN EXEC installs service from preventive or corrective service envelope files.
+You can install preventive or corrective service with one invocation of VMFSUFIN.

-is the 7-8 character alphanumeric identifier assigned to the product by IBM (for example, 1VMVMC23).
+is the 7- to 8-character alphanumeric identifier assigned to the product by IBM (for example, 1VMVMC23).

-is the component name preceded by a percent sign (%), for example %CMS. compname is a 1-16 character alphanumeric identifier.
+is the component name preceded by a percent sign (%), for example %CMS. compname is a 1- to 16-character alphanumeric identifier.

-indicates service is to be installed for all products on the selected RSU (or COR, if no RSU is selected).
+indicates that service is to be installed for all products in the selected preventive service envelope (or corrective service envelope, if no preventive service envelope is selected).